Multi-magnon quantum many-body scars from tensor operators: Numerical simulations

 \section{Numerical simulations}

-Here, we simulate two particular spin-1/2 models from Sec.\ref{sec:generalHam} and confirm that they are indeed scarred by the targeted magnon states, based on level statistics and the entanglement entropy of the eigenstates.
-Then, we discuss the quench dynamics of initial states which can be used to probe the ${p\neq0}$ magnon scars.
+This section presents numerical results obtained by exactly diagonalizing three models from Sec.~\ref{sec:generalHam}.
+Based on the level statistics and the entanglement entropy of the eigenstates, we conclude that the models are scarred by the targeted magnon states.
+In addition, we discuss the quench dynamics of initial states which can be used to probe the ${p_0\neq0}$ magnon scars.

-\subsection{Single-${p}$-magnon model}
+\subsection{Single-${p_0}$-magnon model}

-We show that the model ${H_{2\pi/3}}$ with ${H_{\text{A}}}$ given by Eq.~\ref{eq:singlep} with parameters
+We show that the model ${H_{2\pi/3}}$ with ${H_{\text{A}}=H'_{\text{A}}(p_0)}$ given by Eq.~\eqref{eq:singlep} with parameters

-is scarred by the states ${\{\psi_{n,N=0,1}(2\pi/3)\}}$. \paragraph{Symmetries and level statistics.} Aside from translational symmetry, the model also possess an anti-unitary symmetry.
+is scarred by the states ${\{\psi_{n,N=0,1}(2\pi/3)\}}$.
+For simplicity, we do not include the SM annihilators. \paragraph{Symmetries and level statistics.} Aside from translational symmetry, the model also possess an anti-unitary symmetry.
 Let ${\mathcal{T}}$ be the time reversal operator, ${\mathcal{R}^{y}_{\pi}}$ be the operator which rotates all spins along the ${y}$ axis by ${\pi}$, and ${\mathcal{I}}$ be the spatial inversion operator about a site/bond (for odd/even ${L}$). ${H_{2\pi/3}}$ is invariant under the operation

 To test whether the (sorted) spectrum ${\{E_n\}}$ is thermalizing, we examine the distribution of level spacing ratios \cite{atas_distribution_2013}, defined by

 where ${s_n=E_{n+1}-E_{n}}$ are the consecutive energy level spacings.
 Fig. \ref{fig:pr2pi3} indicates that the level statistics of the model is that of a thermalizing model and because of the presence of the anti-unitary symmetry, is given by the Gaussian Orthogonal Ensemble (GOE).